 Living soil is a game-changer that could completely change the way we farm.
 Not only can it grow healthier crops with more nutrients, but it can also help us use less harmful fertilizers and pesticides.

-This new way of farming could be better for the environment and easier for farmers because these chemicals harm the environment and people's health.
+This new way of organic farming could be better for the environment and easier for farmers because these chemicals harm the environment and people's health.
 Living soil could change the way we use natural resources in a big way and help farmers all over the world.

 Living soil sequesters carbon, which can help to mitigate climate change